rotundasoftware/cartero/README.md

 		// (default: undefined) If you can't, or would rather not, define your bundle
 		// properties in `bundle.json` files that live in each bundle's directory, you can
 		// define your bundle properties using this option.
 For instance, if you are using
-		// bower, you may not modify the contents of the `components` directory, so you can
+		// Bower, you are not allowed to modify the contents of its `components` directory, so
-		// use this option to provide bundle meta-data, instead of `bundle.json` files.
+		// you can use this option to provide bundle meta-data instead of `bundle.json` files.
 		// This option expects a hash that maps bundle names to bundle meta-data objects,
 		// as described below in the bundle.json reference section. bundleProperties : grunt.file.readJSON( "bundleProperties.json" ),